PramodKumarYadav/stackExchange/README.md

 I use the inbuilt function in intelliJ to add a GIT repository for version control using (VCS -.GIT.).
 Once done, I push the changes to remote using command line to my github repository (https://github.com/PramodKumarYadav/Ohpen/)

 # CI Integration!
-Since all the tests are created in Maven and all classes are named with Test in them, we can run the tests from command line using Maven - Test.
+Since all the tests are created in Maven and all classes are named with Test in them, we can run the tests from command line using cd D:/Ohpen mvn clean test.